The showers return and stick around a bit - KTVZ

 Happy Friday, Central Oregon!

-Gusty winds up to 20 mph will stay with us Friday night, as will a chance or rain.
+Gusty winds up to 20 mph will stay with us Friday night, as will a chance of rain.
 Lows will be in the high 30s to low 40s.

 A chance of showers will stay with us through Monday, and with Sunday's highs topping out around 80 degrees, we have a chance of a thunderstorm or two.
-Going into next week…some clearing Tuesday will allow temperatures to increase a bit each day.
-By Thursday, we are looking at highs in the mid 80s possibly 90s by Friday.
+Going into next week, some clearing Tuesday will allow temperatures to increase a bit each day.
+By next Thursday, we are looking at highs in the mid 80s, possibly 90s by Friday.

 Don't forget to download our free KTVZ Local Alert Weather app for the most current conditions and we'll help keep you safe with customizable alerts.